ToruNiina/toml11/README.md

 toml::integer& i = toml::get_or(v, opt); // this works.
 ```

-There is also a function `find_or`, but there is a known issue around overload
-resolution.
-To use it, passing a `toml::value`, not a `toml::table`, is strongly
-recommended.

 ## Expecting conversion

 By using `toml::expect`, you will get your expected value or an error message